EVODENUBY/CITIZENHUB-PROJECT/README.md

 # Citizen Konect - Citizen Complaints and Engagement System

-A modern web application that enables citizens to submit and track complaints about public services while allowing government agencies to manage and respond to these complaints efficiently.
+This is  web application that enables citizens to submit and track complaints about public services while allowing government agencies to manage and respond to these complaints efficiently.

+## DEMO ACCOUNT TO TEST
+     ##ADMIN LOGIN:   E-mail: evode.citizenhub@gmail.com
+                    PassWord: evode@123

+    ## CITIZEN LOGIN: Go to Create Account After that , you will be redirected to citizen Dashboard.

-## Features
+## FEATURES

-- Submit complaints with categorization
+1. Submit complaints with categorization
-- Track complaint status and updates
+2. Track complaint status and updates
-- Admin dashboard for complaint management
+3. Admin dashboard for complaint management
-- Real-time status updates
+4. Real-time status updates And Announcements
-- Responsive design for mobile and desktop
+5. Responsive design for mobile and desktop

-## Tech Stack
+## TECH STACK USED

 - React with TypeScript
 - Material-UI for components